MetricStream/SQLBuilder/docs/Rationale.md

 ## Using SQLBuilder Objects ##

-There are 2 basic operations by which SQLBuilder objects can be used:
+There are 2 basic operations by which `SQLBuilder` objects can be used:

  1. create a ResultSet object using `getResultSet(Connection)`
  2. execute the query and return the result of that using `execute(Connection)`

-In addition, SQLBuilder offers a set of convenience methods to optimize 2 common cases:
+In addition, `SQLBuilder` offers a set of convenience methods to optimize 2 common cases:

  1. return a single value from a query
- 2. map the returned ResultSet objects into a list of application-level objects
+ 2. map the returned ResultSet objects into a list or a map of application-level objects

 For single values, SQLBuilder offers methods like